Eye movement in reading: History

 Until the second half of the 19th century, researchers had at their disposal three methods of investigating eye movement.
 The first, unaided observation, yielded only small amounts of data that would be considered unreliable by today's scientific standards.
 This lack of reliability arises from the fact that eye movement occurs frequently, rapidly, and over small angles, to the extent that it is impossible for an experimenter to perceive and record the data fully and accurately without technological assistance.
 The other method was self-observation, now considered to be of doubtful status in a scientific context.
 Despite this, some knowledge appears to have been produced from introspection and naked-eye observation.
-For example, Ibn al Haytham, a medical man in 11th-century Egypt, is reported to have written of reading in terms of a series of quick movements and to have realised that readers use peripheral as well as central vision.
+For example, the 11th century scientist Ibn al Haytham is reported to have written of reading and to have realised that readers use peripheral as well as central vision.

 Leonardo da Vinci (1452–1519) may have been the first in Europe to recognize certain special optical qualities of the eye.
 He derived his insights partly through introspection but mainly through a process that could be described as optical modelling.
 Based on dissection of the human eye he made experiments with water-filled crystal balls.
 He wrote "The function of the human eye, ... was described by a large number of authors in a certain way.
 But I found it to be completely different."

 His main experimental finding was that there is only distinct and clear vision at the "line of sight", the optical axis that ends at the fovea.
 Although he did not use these words literally he actually is the father of the modern distinction between foveal vision (where the observer fixates on the object of interest) and peripheral vision.
 However, Leonardo did not know that the retina is the sensible layer, he still believed that the lens is the organ of vision.

 There appear to be no records of eye movement research until the early 19th century.
 At first, the chief concern was to describe the eye as a physiological and mechanical moving object, the most serious attempt being Hermann von Helmholtz's major work Handbook of physiological optics (1866).
 The physiological approach was gradually superseded by interest in the psychological aspects of visual input, in eye movement as a functional component of visual tasks.

 The subsequent decades saw more elaborate attempts to interpret eye movement, including a claim that meaningful text requires fewer fixations to read than random strings of letters.
 In 1879, the French ophthalmologist Louis Émile Javal used a mirror on one side of a page to observe eye movement in silent reading, and found that it involves a succession of discontinuous individual movements for which he coined the term saccades.
 In 1898, Erdmann & Dodge used a hand-mirror to estimate average fixation duration and saccade length with surprising accuracy.